fkie-cad/Logprep/doc/source/user_manual/configuration/logprep.rst

 -------

 List of targets where the statistics should be exported to.
-At the moment only :code:`file` and :code:`prometheus` is allowed.
+At the moment only :code:`file` and :code:`prometheus` are allowed.
 Those can be further configured with the following options:

 file
 ^^^^